flix/book/src/traits.md

-# Type Classes
+# Traits

-Type classes are one of the ways to support a high level of genericity in functional programming.
+Traits are one of the ways to support a high level of genericity in functional programming.
-Flix's type classes largely follow the style of those of Haskell, with some additional principles.
+Flix's traits largely follow the style of type classes in Haskell, with some additional principles.

 ## Essentials